wechaty/docusaurus/docusaurus/docs/howto/deploy-wechat.md

 </TabItem>
 </Tabs>

-## Example
+## Integration

-Let's take up an example on how to integrate bot from [starter templete](https://github.com/wechaty/wechaty-getting-started) to WeChat.The steps are similar for all other bots as well.
+Let's take up an example on how to integrate bot from [starter templete](https://github.com/wechaty/wechaty-getting-started) to WeChat.
+The step is similar for all other bots as well.

 ### Prerequisite